cerebris/jsonapi-resources/README.md

 ```

 You can also create your own Value Formatter.
 Value Formatters must be named with the `format` name followed by
 `ValueFormatter`, i.e. `DateWithTimezoneValueFormatter` and derive from `JSONAPI::ValueFormatter`.
-It is recommended
+It is
-that you create a directory for your formatters, called `formatters`.
+recommended that you create a directory for your formatters, called `formatters`.

 The `format` method is called by the `ResourceSerializer` as is serializing a resource.
-The format method takes the `raw_value`, and `context` parameters. `raw_value` is the value as read from the model, and `context` is the context of the current user/request.
-From this you can base the formatted version of the attribute current context.
+The format method takes the `raw_value` parameter. `raw_value` is the value as read from the model.

 The `unformat` method is called when processing the request.
-Each incoming attribute (except `links`) are run through
+Each incoming attribute (except `links`) are
-the `unformat` method.
-The `unformat` method takes the `value`, and `context` parameters. `value` is the value as it
+run through the `unformat` method.
+The `unformat` method takes the `value`, and `context` parameters.
-comes in on the request, and `context` is the context of the current user/request.
-This allows you process the incoming
+`value` is the value as it comes in on the request, and `context` is the context of the current
-value to alter its state before it is stored in the model.
+user/request.
+This allows you process the incoming value to alter its state before it is stored in the
+model.
 By default no processing is applied.

 ###### Use a Different Default Value Formatter